adharsh277/ACMRecruitment-Adharsh/README.md

 # ACMRecruitment-Adharsh
-This repo contains code and all
+This repository contains my solutions for ACM Recruitment tasks.